 The discipline known as "English" embraces a wide range of interests: from literature written in the English language in the British Isles and America to the creation of literature to the formal study of language, composition, and rhetoric.

 Students who major in English may find employment not only as professors, scholars, literary critics, and teachers, but as public relations representatives, lawyers, politicians, bankers, technical writers, poets, novelists, journalists---the possibilities are virtually endless.
-See what English major Jeanne Stroud has to say about her experiences in the department.
+See what English major Jeanne Stroud, a recent graduate and nominee for NCAA Woman of the Year, has to say about her experiences in the department.

-The department also houses the Winthrop University Writing Program; its website is in the process of being converted to the new system.
-The Director of Freshman Composition is Dr. Siobhan Brownson.
+The department also houses the Winthrop University Core Writing Courses.
+The Director of Freshman Composition is Dr. Kelly Richardson.

 Read more about The Correct Use of Borrowed Information.
 Read more about the Rubric for Composition and English courses.